 Master's and Research students

-If life at Imperial was all labs and lectures, we wouldn’t have over 380 clubs and societies to get involved with, and state-of-the-art sports facilities right on campus.
+If life at Imperial was all labs and lectures, we wouldn’t have around 350 clubs and societies to get involved with, and state-of-the-art sports facilities right on campus.

 All of our clubs, societies and projects are open to all students, though below are some that you may find of particular interest.